johannes-jp/.dotfiles/README.md

 # linux configuration
-dot files, install scripts, and other turnkey tools
+- dot files, install scripts, and other turnkey tools
+- by convention lowercase directories can be stowed
+	- such directories outside of the base directory may require special attention to stow properly

 ## files
 - dot files